line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/README.md

 - hibernate-javax-support: Assist to execute the query with Hibernate
 - eclipselink-javax-support: Assist to execute the query with EclipseLink
-- spring-batch-javax-support: Assist to execute the query with Spring Batch.
+- spring-batch-javax-support: Assist to execute the query with Spring Batch 4.
 - spring-data-jpa-javax-support: Assist to execute the query with Spring Data JPA.
 - hibernate-reactive-javax-support: Assist to execute the query with Hibernate Reactive